There are no more items in your cart

-Hello Nina, could you introduce yourself in a few words?
+Hello Nina, can you introduce yourself in a few words?

-You live in Scotland with your husband and your 3 children, what impact do these two cultures have on your daily lives?
+You live in Scotland with your husband and your 3 children, what impact does this double culture have on their daily lives?

 I spend all our holidays in France in the South West, where I am from.
 Often alone with children, Michael only joins us for a week.
 My cousins and my older brother have children of the same age and we are also friends with families from there.
 It’s kind of a French-speaking cocoon for the girls.